Adaptive Momentum and Nonlinear Damping for Neural Network Training: ResNet-18 on CIFAR-10 Results

 \section{ResNet-18 on CIFAR-10 Results}

-For ResNet-18, we train on CIFAR-10 we choose a batch size of 128.
+For ResNet-18, we train on CIFAR-10 with a batch size of 128.
 After hyperparameter tuning, the performance of all optimizers is comparable.
-This is a well-documented result \cite{choi2020empiricalcomparisonsoptimizersdeep} where after hyperparameter tuning, most standard optimizers on ResNet or VGG architectures will perform roughly the same.
-On the other hand, iKFAD and CD display greater robustness to hyperparameter variations as highlighted in the second row by the $\gamma-\delta t$ grid of test accuracies.
-It is also interesting to see that CADAM achieves a lower training loss but a higher test loss.
-This might indicate that CADAM is more prone to overfitting.
-Perhaps it is due to the lack of bias correction in the CADAM dynamics that is there in Adam.
-It is also worth commenting on the differences between LDHD and mSGD.
-They have the same underlying continuous dynamics but only differen in the way they are discretized.
-It would appear that they are mostly stable in the same regions, but mSGD does not converge in the high ($\gamma, \delta t$) cases.
+This is consistent with previous empirical observations that, after sufficient hyperparameter tuning, standard optimizers often achieve similar performance on ResNet and VGG architectures \cite{choi2020empiricalcomparisonsoptimizersdeep}.
+However, iKFAD and CD appear to be more robust with respect to the choice of linear friction $\gamma$ and step size $\delta t$, as can be seen in the second row of Figure~\ref{fig:resnet18_results}.
+The comparison between LDHD and mSGD highlights the effect of discretization.
+Both methods correspond to the same underlying continuous dynamics and only differ in the way they are discretized.
+It appears that they are mostly stable in the same regions, but mSGD performs worse in the high $\gamma$, high $\delta t$ regime.